-Financial liabilities are derecognized when the obligation of the Group, as specified in the agreement, expires or when it is discharged or cancelled.
+Financial liabilities are derecognized when the contractual obligation of the Group expires or when it is discharged or cancelled.

 C. Financial instruments (cont'd)

 2. Non-derivative financial liabilities (cont'd)

 Offset of financial instruments

 Financial assets and liabilities are offset and the net amount presented in the statement of financial position when, and only when, the Group currently has a legal right to offset the amounts and intends either to settle on a net basis or to realize the asset and settle the liability simultaneously.